-Changes of curriculum or campus are made only upon the recommendation of the dean and with approval of the registrar.
+Undergraduate students wishing to change their major must complete the Application to Change Undergraduate Major form available online.
+To change your campus, complete the Application to Change Campus form, also available online.
+Changes of major or campus are made upon the recommendation of the dean (designee) and with approval of the Registrar.
 No change of curriculum is effective without an evaluation of the student's credentials and approval by the new department.
-No change is complete until recorded by the registrar.
+Changes are complete once recorded by the Registrar.
+Students may view their major or campus change on NYIT Connect.